zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 133] (#msdiv133) {#msdiv133 .ref .msdiv} (18-13)

 [APZ 133.1] (#apz133 .1) {#apz133 .1 .ref .apz} "Support Resource
-I applaud.”
+I applaud."
 The 'monotonous' is the monotonous word, the word that is doubtful.
 Two are the unimaginable word.
 Orders are the word.
 This is what it is.
 'Support Resource' Is any assistant from the group of sil belonging to the secrets, and belonging to the secrets Are the Samadhi Group and the Pledge Group of the Secrets